ashishsen003/blog-app/README.md

 6. Access the admin dashboard by logging in with the following credentials:
    - **Email:** admin@gmail.com
    - **Password:** admin@blog
-7. In admin dashboard you can create a new post and can see all the users, posts and comments
+7. In admin dashboard you can create a new post and can see all the users, posts and comments.

 ## Technologies Used